m-allanson/gatsby-plugin-module-local-ident-name/README.md

 # gatsby-plugin-module-local-ident-name

+For Gatsby v1 only.
+Check issues for how to implement this behaviour in Gatsby v2.

 Adds support for specifying CSS Modules classnames in [Gatsby](https://www.gatsbyjs.org/)'s development mode.
 No changes are made to Gatsby's production builds.

 # Install